jtbuch/mpc_dojo/shitty_bird/README.md

 # ShittyBird

-A fluid dynamics simulation library built on JAX, focused on Lattice Boltzmann Methods.
+A fluid dynamics simulation library built on JAX focused on the Lattice Boltzmann Method.

 ## Features

 - Efficient Lattice Boltzmann Method (LBM) implementation using JAX
 - Rayleigh-Benard convection simulation capabilities
 - Visualizations of fluid dynamics simulations
-- Built on the core functionality of RLLBM
+- Built on the core functionality of RLLBM (see here: https://github.com/hlasco/rllbm/tree/master)

 ## Installation